Delicious little frozen bites of banana and chocolate goodness. With a smidge of peanut butter for good measure!

-- 6 tsp nut butter of your choice, I used smooth Pic's peanut butter
+- 6 teaspoon nut butter of your choice I used smooth Pic's peanut butter

 - Mix coconut oil, cacao powder and maple syrup.

-- Use a 1 tsp measuring spoon to spoon 1 tsp of cacao mixture into the bottom of each mini muffin hole.
+- Use a 1 teaspoon measuring spoon to spoon 1 teaspoon of cacao mixture into the bottom of each mini muffin hole.

 - Put the mini muffin pan in the fridge for a few minutes to set (five minutes should be more than enough).